Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 "Although, if may I speak candidly?"
 Gwen continued.

-“I believe that all life, NoM or Mage, are sacred,” Gwen said seriously.
-“I am unsure of the legality of what the Mage has done, but in all seriousness, to dissuade such inhumanity in the future, I would personally advocate the harshest penalty, even if it should be a death sentence.
+"I believe that all life, NoM or Mage, are sacred," Gwen said seriously.
+"I am unsure of the legality of what the Mage has done, but in all seriousness, to dissuade such inhumanity in the future, I would personally advocate the harshest penalty, even if it should be a death sentence.
 But anyway—how did the real-world example play out?"

-“Such is the world we live in, Sir,” Gwen said sadly, her face flushed for honestly delivering an unpopular truth.
-Even now her spine was tingling with adrenaline.
-“But it doesn’t make it right.”
+"Indeed, such is the world we live in, Sir," Gwen said sadly.
+Even now, her spine tingled with adrenaline.
+"But it doesn't make it right."

 Provost Ma pushed up the rim of his glasses.
 The other two Mages chuckled politely.